 More Personal Relationships

-In a fee-for-service office, you can expect much more personalized care with the proper attention given to each patient and their individual needs.
+In a fee-for-service office, you can expect much more personalized care with the proper attention given to each patient and their needs.
 When you become a patient at Gentle Dentistry, you become a part of our family and can expect to be treated as such each time you visit.
 This not only means friendly, familiar faces are always present but also includes your dental team remembering the personal touches that make your visit a pleasant one, like providing your preferences from our comfort menu at every visit.

 Payment At The Time Of Service